davecarr1024/irata/status.md

-# 🧾 Irata Project Status
+# Irata Project Status

-_Last updated: August 6, 2025_
+_Last updated: August 10, 2025_

 ---

-## 🎯 Major Milestone: Running Test Programs
+## Major Milestone: Implementing Absolute Instructions

-Irata now supports a full end-to-end test flow:
+Irata now supports tests for absolute addressing instructions:

-1. Test programs are defined in `irata-assembly`.
-2. Programs are assembled into bytecode.
-3. Bytecode is executed by the simulator.
-4. Final test result is determined by special instructions: `HLT` (halt) and `CRS` (crash).

-This allows the Irata simulator to **run its own tests** — a major leap forward in making the system self-verifying.
-It enables vertical development with fewer brittle unit tests and more robust behavioral integration tests.
+* The assembler supports the .byte directive for directly embedding data.
+* Absolute modes for LDA, ADC, SBC, AND, ORA, and EOR are all implemented and tested using test programs.

+The development loop of testing through test programs has enabled quick progress for implementing and testing new instructions.

 ---

-## ✅ Current State
+## Current State

-### 🧠 Hardware Definition Language (HDL)
+### Hardware Definition Language (HDL)

 - The HDL fully describes the Irata computer’s architecture.
 - It drives both the simulator structure and instruction compatibility.
 - Simulator components are verified against the HDL before execution.
 - This guarantees structural correctness between declared hardware and actual execution.

-### 🖥️ Simulation
+### Simulation

 - The simulator includes:
   - Registers (A, X, Y, PC, etc.)